AiSatan/node_wrangler_octane/README.md

 # node_wrangler_octane

+**Please use this link to get the latest stable build https://github.com/AiSatan/node_wrangler_octane/releases and follow the instructions, thanks!**

 This is the same node_wrangler like in your blender, but with little changes to support octane shaders instead of blenders.

 Features so far..: